Coastal Navigation Seminar – Now Online!

-This is a comprehensive classroom course on coastal navigation and piloting.
+This is J World Annapolis’ renowned comprehensive course on coastal navigation and piloting.
 Our curriculum will cover charts and features, compass errors, plotting, triangulation, dead reckoning, route planning, tides, current vectors, aids to navigation and an introduction to electronic navigation.
 The course text will be US Sailing’s Coastal Navigation book.
 This is an ideal course for anyone who wants to develop a solid foundation in navigation principles.
 This course includes US Sailing certification upon completion of Costal Navigation written exam.

-The Coastal Navigation graduate will have demonstrated the art of traditional navigation techniques and the ability to integrate electronic navigation tools into the navigation plan.
+The Coastal Navigation introduces you to the art of traditional navigation techniques and the ability to integrate electronic navigation tools into the navigation plan.

-Coastal Navigation Certification requires the successful completion of the following knowledge and skills, as demonstrated by passing a written examination.
-These requirements are expected to be performed with confidence and a high degree of accuracy.
+Coastal Navigation Certification requires the successful completion of the following knowledge and skills:

 Introduction to Methodology: